 Will I get a tax receipt for my donation?

-Yes, our driver will issue a receipt at the time of pick-up.
-This is not your final tax receipt unless the sale of your vehicle does not exceed $500.
+Yes, our driver will issue a receipt at the time of pickup.
 This initial acknowledgement will indicate your name as well as the year, make, model and condition of the car you are donating.
-It will be your only receipt if your vehicle sells for less than $500.
+This is not your final tax receipt, but an acknowledgment of the pick-up of your vehicle.
+Please note that in some cases – depending upon the location from which your vehicle was picked up – you may not receive a towing receipt.

 How is the value determined on the vehicle donated?